 Three-dimensional conformal radiation therapy (3D-CRT): 3D-CRT uses the results of imaging tests such as MRI and special computers to precisely map the location of the tumor.
-Several radiation beams are then shaped and aimed at the tumor from different directions.
+Radiation beams are then shaped and aimed at the tumor from different directions.
 Each beam alone is fairly weak, which makes it less likely to damage normal body tissues, but the beams converge at the tumor to give a higher dose of radiation there.

 Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy.
 Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the nearby normal tissues.
-This lets the doctor deliver a higher dose to the tumor.
+This lets doctors deliver a higher dose to the tumor.
 Many major hospitals and cancer centers now use IMRT.

 Radiation is often an important part of treatment, but young children’s bodies are very sensitive to it, so doctors try to use as little as possible to help avoid or limit any problems.
 Radiation therapy can cause both short-term and long-term side effects, which depend on the dose of radiation and where it’s aimed.

-Possible short-term effects:
+Possible short-term effects include:

-Possible long-term effects:
+Possible long-term effects include: